Adverse Health Impacts on Communities

 Use studies in your introduction to state the impact of these pollutants on human health and explain why it is an issue in the company's industry.

-As various symptoms can be triggered by air pollution, in which the blame cannot be attributed to a singular company, it is important to disclose the scale and the value of the impact in the introduction.
+As various symptoms can be triggered by air pollution, in which the blame cannot be attributed to a singular company, it is important to disclose the severity and the value of the impact in the introduction.

 Core analysis: